-4.1 The Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively.

-- 4.2 Trust Board Sub Committees have the responsibility for ratifying policies and protocols. - 4.3 The Executive Safeguarding Lead within LPT is the Chief Nurse.
-The Executive Lead is responsible for ensuring that a policy is in place to ensure the Trust meets the legislative requirements set out in the Deprivation of Liberty Safeguards (DoLS). - 4.4 The Trust Lead for Safeguarding Adults and MCA is responsible for providing expert knowledge and advice on complex areas around the MCA and the DoLS.

-4.5 The Trust Safeguarding Team will:

-Provide specialist advice regarding the lawful application of MCA at LPT.
+- 4.1 The Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively. - 4.2 Trust Board Sub Committees have the responsibility for ratifying policies and protocols. - 4.3 The Executive Safeguarding Lead within LPT is the Director of Nursing & Allied Health Professionals.
+The Executive Lead is responsible for ensuring that a policy is in place and ensuring the Trust meets the legislative requirements set out in the application of the Mental Capacity Act & Deprivation of Liberty Safeguards (DoLS). - 4.4 The Trust Lead for Safeguarding Adults is responsible for providing expert knowledge and advice on complex areas around the MCA and DoLS. - 4.5 The Trust Safeguarding Team will provide specialist advice regarding the lawful application of the MCA by LPT staff.